Our primary responsibility is to the students, faculty, and staff of East Central University. The following ideals guide our daily practice:

 - You may use your cell phone to make or receive calls in these areas, but please keep your conversations brief and at a low volume.

-- Regardless of zone, electronic audio content can be utilized if headphones are used and volume is kept at a level that does not disturb others.
+- Regardless of zone, electronic audio content can be utilized provided headphones are used and volume is kept at a level that does not disturb others.
+Headphones are not required in the Group Study Rooms provided that the volume is kept low enough so as to not disturb others outside the room.
 Please be advised that earbud-style headphones do not contain noise well.
-Headphones which better contain noise are available for checkout from the Circulation Desk or the Media Services Department.
+Headphones which better contain noise are available for checkout from the Circulation Desk or the Digital Services Department.

 - These zone designations are subject to change during library-sanctioned events.